-Loans and receivables - assets that have fixed or determinable payments but are not quoted in an active market

-Loans and receivables are initially measured at fair value and carried at their amortised cost.
-Annual credits to the Comprehensive Income and Expenditure Statement for interest receivable are based on the carrying amount of the asset multiplied by the effective rate of interest for the instrument.
-For most of the loans that the Council has made, this means that the amount presented in the Balance Sheet is the outstanding principal receivable plus any interest accrued to 31st March and interest credited to the Comprehensive Income and Expenditure Statement is the amount receivable for the year in the loan agreement.
+Loans and receivables - assets that have fixed or determinable payments but are not quoted in an active market that the Council has made, this means that the amount presented in the Balance Sheet is the outstanding principal receivable plus any interest accrued to 31st March and interest credited to the Comprehensive Income and Expenditure Statement is the amount receivable for the year in the loan agreement.
 However, the Council could make loans to organisations or individuals at less than market rates (soft loans).